-Vue International is committed to complying with tax legislation in a responsible manner with due regard to governments, shareholders and other stakeholders and to engaging in open and constructive relationships with tax authorities in all of the territories in which it operates.
+Vue International is committed to complying with tax legislation in a responsible manner with due regard to governments, shareholders and other stakeholders and to engaging in open and constructive relationships with tax authorities in all of the territories in which it operates ("Territories").

 Compliance with tax regulations

-Vue International is committed to complying with the tax laws and practices in all of the territories in which it operates.
+Vue International is committed to complying with the tax laws and practices in all Territories.
 Compliance means paying the appropriate amount of tax and involves disclosing all relevant facts and circumstances to tax authorities and claiming reliefs and incentives where available.

 Approach to tax risk management and governance

 Vue International applies diligence and care in the management of tax risks.
 The Group has procedures and controls in place which are overseen by the Chief Financial Officer and monitored and reviewed by the Head of Tax and the finance function.